sarthfrey/leetcode-course/README.md

 # LeetCode Course

+This is a course designed to ramp up an individual ASAP to crush tech interviews.

 At some point I will be expanding upon concepts in this general guide, but I'm quickly typing this up now to help some friends.

 ### How to use this Doc